w3labkr/sh-sshkeys/README.md

 # Managing Multiple SSH keys

 This script creates an ssh file and updates ssh settings and git remote source url.
+If the SSH key file already exists, only the git host address is modified.

 ## Download